 Training and consultancy

-Support is delivered by the coordinating team, academics from associated research centres and key collaborators and visiting fellows, all with subject specialisms in the broad field of healthy planning.
+Support is delivered by the coordinating team comprising academics from associated Research Centres and key collaborators and Visiting Fellows, all with subject specialisms in the broad field of healthy planning.

 The range of activities offered by the WHO Collaborating Centre can include for instance: